 - As of September 30, 2021, the COVID vaccine is required of all staff, participants, and those who volunteer at the Center.
 Staff, participants, and volunteers are asked to present proof of vaccination.
 Anyone in need of an exemption from this vaccination requirement due to medical reason or because of a sincerely held religious belief must submit a completed Request and Accommodation Form to begin the interactive accommodation process.
 Accommodations will be granted where they do not cause Page Robbins undue hardship or pose a direct threat to the health and safety of others.

 - Limited visitors, volunteers, and in-person tours.

-- Volunteers – Small groups of volunteers will be reintroduced in phases.
+- Volunteers – Small groups of volunteers are being reintroduced in phases.
 Currently, only a small group of fully vaccinated volunteers are allowed to return.
 Please be patient with us as we revamp our volunteer training and work towards opening it back up to the public!

 - In-person Tours – We are doing live tours of our facilities for prospective client families and donors.
 These tours must be scheduled in advance.
 Visitors must be able to answer the COVID Questions appropriately.